-- The Provider must have a readily accessible copy of this Rule (currently link is to proposed Rule language) on the Premises and must make it available to any person upon request.
+- The Provider must have a readily accessible copy of this Licensing Rule on the Premises and must make it available to any person upon request.

 *SUGGESTION: You do not need to provide everyone an individual hard copy of your Handbook.
 So both you and families have ready access this can be part of your Parent Information Board, your 3-Ring Binder, or linked on your website.

 2. The Provider must allow a Child’s Parents/Legal Guardians unlimited access to visit the Child, to observe the program at any time that the Child is present and provide opportunities to participate in activities.

 a.
 The Provider must exchange information with the Child’s Parents/Legal Guardians about the Child on a frequency appropriate for the age and development of the Child.

-** This can be cover with policy language that reflects how you communicate, any eportfolio sights, and samples of daily notes or request for family to provide forms they want completed.
-This also can include scheduled conferences help by your program.
+(NEW) This can be covered with policy language that reflects how you communicate, any eportfolio sites, and samples of daily notes or requests for family to provide forms they want completed.
+This also can include scheduled conferences held by your program.

 b.
 The Provider must advise a Child’s Parents/Legal Guardians prior to taking Children on Field Trips and must require the Parents/Legal Guardian’s written permission.